igolaizola/docs/pages/reference/OS/advanced.md

 ### GPU Memory

-The [amount of memory][gpu-memory] that is addressable from the GPU my be configured by adding entries to `config.txt`.
-You can also set specific values of `gpu_mem` for Raspberry Pis with 256, 512 or 1024 MB (or greater) of RAM.
+The [amount of memory][gpu-memory] that is addressable from the GPU may be configured by adding entries to `config.txt`.
+You can also set specific values of `gpu_mem` for Raspberry Pis with 256, 512, or 1024 MB (or greater) of RAM.
 Values will be ignored for those devices whose memory size does not match.
 For the Raspberry Pi 4, which has versions with RAM greater than 1GB, the minimum and maximum values are the same as for a 1GB device.

 ```
 gpu_mem=16